 To create a Karma run configuration, follow these steps:

 - Open the Run/Debug Configuration dialog box by doing one of the following:

-- Click the Add button on the toolbar and select the Karma configuration type.
+- Click on the toolbar and select the Karma configuration type.

 - Apply the changes and close the dialog box.